 During the spring equinox of the last two millennia BC, Virgo traveled across the night sky, starting from the east on sunset.
 It set on the west, just before the sunrise – symbolically giving birth to Sun.
 In the myth, Parvati made Ganesha by rubbing golden turmeric (or sandalwood) of her body.
-This is an obvious allusion to Virgo and rays of the Sun.
+This is an obvious allusion to Virgo and the rays of the Sun.
 Also, the fact that she created Ganesha herself, without Shiva’s help, implies that Parvati was a virgin.
 And as for Ganesha’s connection to the Sun, the ancient texts call him “golden boy“

 Ganesha’s broken tusk – the Moon

 Ganesha had one broken tusk.
 There are a few different myths that explain this.
-According to one version, he got angry with the Moon, broke his tusk and threw it at it.
+According to one version, he got angry with the Moon, broke his tusk, and threw it at it.
 But regardless of the version, I believe that the broken tusk represents the (new) Moon.
 In this way, Ganesha can also dominate the night sky, not only the realm of day.
 During the spring equinox, the day and night are of equal length.
-And just like with Easter, the new Moon is a crucial element for determining the right time of the festivities.
+And just like with Easter, the new Moon is a crucial element for determining the right time for the festivities.

 The goddess Parvati wanted to take a bath.
 She asked the bull-headed Nandi to guard her doors.
 At first, he agreed, but he retreated in front of Shiva, his master, and Parvati’s husband.
 Angry Parvati created Ganesha – a being that will obey only her wishes.
-Next time she took a bath, Shiva came again.
+The next time she took a bath, Shiva came again.
 This time he met Ganesha who refused to let him pass.
 Shiva was offended and in his anger he decapitated Ganesha.

 Seeing Parvati’s anger, Shiva admitted his mistake and decided to bring him back to life.
 For this, he needed the new head.
 He took it off the first dead animal he saw.
 This is how Ganesha ended up with his elephant head.